Watch this quick explanation of the discoveries of parenting science.

 Tipping-point skills

-Our program is based on thousands of peer reviewed studies in the fields of Positive Psychology, Cognitive Behavioral Psychology, Attachment Theory, Child-centered Play Therapy, and brain science.
-It is created by clinical psychologists and parenting coaches, and reviewed by our advisory network of pediatricians, family doctors, and clinical psychologists.
+Our program is designed by psychologists, based on thousands of peer reviewed studies in the fields of Positive Psychology, Cognitive Behavioral Psychology, Attachment Theory, Child-centered Play Therapy, and brain science.
+It is reviewed by our advisory network of pediatricians, parent coaches, family doctors, and clinical psychologists.

 Thanks so much for your postcards for parents.
 This morning’s read on families leaning in really moved me.
 I’m on round two of raising a mini family but have SO much to learn.
 Insights within the postcards are really helpful.